-Scout Motor Company Architecture seeks the Board's conceptual review to add a third story to this rowhouse, set back about 17 feet from the front façade and occupying approximately half of the original block of the house as well as the rear dogleg addition.
+Scout Motor Company Architecture seeks the Board's conceptual review to add a third story to this rowhouse, set back about 17 feet from the front façade.
+The addition would occupy the roof of approximately half of the original block of the house as well as the rear ell, maintaining the existing dogleg.

-The project would also construct a rear two-car garage measuring 15 x17 feet and standing 13 feet tall at the roof peak.
+The project would also construct a rear two-car garage measuring $15 \times 17$ feet and standing 13 feet tall at the roof peak.
 The garage would be clad in horizontal siding, while the addition would be stuccoed.